rajgoesout/buildbot-vue-plugin/README.md

 ## Developing A Buildbot Plugin Locally

 You _could_ develop your new plugin directly on your buildbot server, but you may not want to for various reasons.
 Fortunately there's a good workflow where you can develop locally using data from a remote server.

-In my case, I'm developing my plugin on a Windows machine for deployment to a buildbot server that's running Ubuntu, so it's possible to develop in whatever OS environment you are comfortable.

 These notes are somewhat based on [Pierre Tardy's tutorial](https://medium.com/buildbot/buildbot-ui-plugin-for-python-developer-ef9dcfdedac0), also on [Running buildbot with VirtualEnv](http://trac.buildbot.net/wiki/RunningBuildbotWithVirtualEnv)